JAForbes/S/README.md

 // 50
 ```

-A computation can also access its previous value, you can also pass in a seed value as a second argument to ensure the previous value is not undefined on first invocation.
+A computation can access its previous value, and if you pass in a seed value as a second argument the previous value is guaranteed to not be undefined on the first invocation.

 ```js
 let count = S.computation(prev => {